benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 ## Addendum

-While the above list is based on my personal experience and observations, I wholeheartedly recommend the book "Manager's Path" by [Camille Fournier][@skamille].
+Also, I recommend the book "Manager's Path" by [Camille Fournier][@skamille].
 It goes well beyond what I describe and does so with way more eloquence and depth.

-Apart from this book I assume, there must be way more resources, be it books or blog posts, on this topic than only Tom's post.
-However the most I could find until now, where more about explaining leadership in general, and not so much for individual contributors in software/operations teams.
+Apart from that book, I assume there must be way more resources, be it books or blog posts, on this topic than only [Tom's post][tombartel].
+The most I could find until now, where about explaining leadership in general.
+And not so much for individual contributors in software/operations teams.

-So I'd appreciate it a lot, if you [send other resources in this space my way on Twitter][@benjamin]
+So I'd appreciate it a lot, if you [send other resources in this space my way on Twitter][@benjamin] or [contact me][contact].

 ## Disclaimer

 I'm aware that reality is messier and more complicated than the shiny, easy world of everyone being a leader.
-As such, please don't understand the above list as any kind of checklist, one needs to fulfil in order to be recognized as a leader.
+As such, please don't understand the above list as any kind of checklist one needs to fulfil in order to be recognized as a leader.

-Rather please be aware, that some groups of people, such as underrepresented groups, may not show the listed traits as easy as the typical white-male team member.
+Rather, be aware that [systemic][systemic-bias] and [unconscious][unconscious-bias] biases affect how you perceive people.
+Biases may result in you perceiving behaviours of some groups of people, such as groups underrepresented in your organization, differently than the behaviours of people from the group that's most common in your organization.

 If members of your team are part of an underrepresented group and you don't perceive them as a leader, there might be other reasons at work, than them not being a leader.
-They most probably need explicit [sponsorship][sponsorship] and your organization may benefit from talking about [systemic][systemic-bias] and [unconscious][unconscious-bias] biases and concepts such as the [glass ceiling][glass-ceiling].
+They might benefit from explicit [sponsorship][sponsorship] and your organization should consider looking into overcoming [systemic][systemic-bias] and [unconscious][unconscious-bias] biases and learn about related concepts such as the [glass ceiling][glass-ceiling].

 [slw]: http://softwareleadweekly.com/issues/316